errbotio/err-backend-discord/README.md

-[Work in progress, this is unusable at the moment.]

 This is a backend for Discord (http://discordapp.com) for errbot (http://errbot.io).

-It allows you to use errbot from Discord.
+It allows you to use errbot from Discord but it is a work in progress.

+**This project is in need of a regular user of Discord familiar with Python to take it under his/her wing!**

 It is Python 3.4+ only.